 The Tedettes are thrilled to find a letter written by their heroine in 1815.
-It’s to the personal librarian of His Royal Highness The Prince of Wales.
+The letter is addressed to the personal librarian of His Royal Highness The Prince of Wales.
 Fancy having a personal librarian!

 The prince was the Regent.
-That means he was the king in disguise.
-At the time the King himself was not being allowed to do any king-ing.
-And although the Prince was doing all the king-ing instead, he was not allowed to call himself King.
+That means he was being the king even though he wasn’t.
+This can be baffling to a bear.
+You see, it’s all because the King himself, George III, was not allowed to do any actual king-ing.
+The Government (yes, there was one, even though they had a king – It gets more baffling than ever) did not think George was quite up to the job of king-ing properly.
+So they made the Prince do the king-ing instead.
+But he was not allowed to call himself ‘King’.
 It was all a bit of a muddle.

-Later the Regent, through Mr Clark, also suggested she write “an historical romance, illustrative of the august house of Coburg” to come out in time for the marriage of Prince Leopold of Saxe-Coberg to the Prince’s daughter, Charlotte.
+Some time later the Regent, through Mr Clark, further suggested she write “an historical romance, illustrative of the august house of Coburg” to come out in time for the marriage of Prince Leopold of Saxe-Coberg to the Prince’s daughter, Charlotte.

-To the highest man (or bear) in the Kingdom, she says, “No”.
+To the highest man in the Kingdom, she says, “No”.

 “No, I must keep to my own style and go my own way”.

-This text is from a book called Great Letters of History.
-And you can learn a lot about the Regent from The Prince of Pleasure and His Regency, by JB Priestly – who himself was a sort of bear too.
+This text shown above is from a book called Great Letters of History.
+And you can learn a lot about the Regent from The Prince of Pleasure and His Regency, by JB Priestly.

-Bafflingly, bears, if you search on the Inter-Webs for the words ‘Prince of Pleasure’ you will find lots of books where the gentlemen seem to have … errrr … mislaid their shirts.
-And sometimes the gentlemen, who are not plump at all, seem to be mislaying other clothes all over the place.
-Just so you know.
+A word of caution bears.
+Its baffling but if you search on the Inter-Webs for the words ‘Prince of Pleasure’ you may find lots of books covers where the gentlemen seem to have …umm .. mislaid their shirts.
+Sometimes the gentlemen are entangled in ladies who have mislaid bonnets and things.
+Just so you know

 You are in the web den of Mawson Bear, Ponderer of Baffling Things (between naps) and Writer-Bear of It’s A Bright World To Feel Lost In .